-With modern design options, and a looks-lead service Zankyou provides really beautiful wedding websites that function easily too.
-If that sounds appealing to you and your other half then these are other things we love about Zankyou too:
+With modern design options, and a looks-lead service, Zankyou provides stunning wedding websites that function easily too.
+If that sounds appealing to you and your other half, then these are other things we love about Zankyou:

 Maps and running order of the day to keep every up-to-date